 Kangbuk Samsung Hospital

-The PCR COVID-19 test for travel at Kangbuk Samsung Hospital (29 Saemunan-ro, Gyonam-dong, Jongno-gu, Seoul) will cost around 111,000 KRW — the COVID-19 PCR test priced at 110,000 won and the test result certificate at 1,000 won — according to my latest inquiry with the International Health Services department on May 14th, 2021.
-I’m assuming there may also be taxes added on, and additionally, it is not covered by health insurance.
+The PCR COVID-19 test for travel at Kangbuk Samsung Hospital (29 Saemunan-ro, Gyonam-dong, Jongno-gu, Seoul) will cost around 131,000 KRW — the COVID-19 PCR test is priced at 110,000 won and the English test result certificate will cost an additional 20,000 won — updated to account for a price rise in 2022.
+Additionally, it is not covered by health insurance.
 The International Health Services department can be contacted by phone at 02-2001-5100 or e-mail at firstname.lastname@example.org.
 You can also make an online reservation.
 Operating hours are between 8 a.m. to 5 p.m. on weekdays only.

 Samsung Medical Center

 Samsung Medical Center (81 Irwon-ro, Irwon-dong, Gangnam-gu, Seoul) also offers the COVID-19 test with English results.
 After speaking with a staff member there on May 14th, 2021, she informed me that the cost of the test itself is 328,000 KRW (weekdays) or 380,090 KRW (weekends).
 Test results are sent via email on the following day.
 For tests done on Fridays or Saturdays, the results will be sent by email on the following Monday.
 For a medical statement, you have to see the doctor, and the consultation costs will be 70,000 KRW.
 So, the total cost will be at least 398,000 KRW.
 To speak to hospital staff in English, you can call 02-3410-0200 or e-mail the International Health Services at email@example.com.
 You can also fill out their online form.